Faizal Saari

 Faizal bin Saari (born 13 January 1991) is a Malaysian field hockey player.
-Currently playing as a striker for Terengganu Hockey Team.
+He currently plays as a striker for Terengganu Hockey Team.

 Career

 Club

 Faizal started his Malaysia Hockey League career with Terengganu Hockey Team.
 He was the 2011 league top goalscorer with 19 goals.

 In June 2011, Faizal started his overseas career along with another Malaysian Sukri Mutalib.
 They were selected by the Southern Hotshots team for the Australian Hockey League.
 He represented Southern Hotshots in the ten matches league.
 He scored three goals in five matches for Southern Hotshots.
 He also played in the Adelaide League and made seven strikes for Forestville Hockey Club in three appearances.

 In 2012, he returned to Tenaga Nasional Berhad Hockey Club and earned the top goalscorer award with 20 goals.
 While playing for Tenaga Nasional Berhad, he received an offer to play in the Spanish Division One for Atlètic Terrassa Hockey Club.

 After the 2012 season ended, Faizal was bought over by Mumbai Magicians for US$26,000 (MYR79,560) in an auction to feature in the Hockey India League.
 He is the highest paid hockey player in Malaysia, followed by Kumar Subramaniam who featured for Uttar Pradesh Wizards after being bought over for US$15,000 (MYR45,900).
 However he had a miserable outing in the HIL firing blanks in all 12 matches.